edlai/edlai.github.io/docs/embedded/buildroot/index.md

 ```

-Programming image to SD card. insert to RPI3 and try to power on it.
+Programming image to SD card. insert SD card to RPI3 and try to power on RPI3.
 If you uses Windows OS, you can programming image to SD card by using `Rufus`.

+## Package

+### One single package manually

-## Try to build one single package manually
+try to build one single package manually.
 Use `make <PKG>` to build package, there is an examples to build one single package `tcpdump`

 ```bash
 $ make tcodump